gohugoio/hugo/docs/content/overview/quickstart.md

 </footer>
 ```

 We also have to remove the sidebar on the right.
+Copy the `index.html` from the theme's `layouts` directory to
+the `bookshelf/layouts` directory.
-Copy the index.html from the themes layout directory to the bookshelf layouts directory.
-Remove the section related to sidebar from the html.
+Remove the section related to the sidebar from the HTML:

 ```html
 <div class="col-sm-3">